manousosgrill/openwebrx-plugin-overlay-AIS/README.md

   Run service (will be automatically started on next reboot):

   sudo systemctl start ais2openwebrx.service

+   The raspberry pi will now be your server to provide tha json data.

    if any problems contact me at sv9tnf@gmail.com
    Many 73's !!!